rustwasm/wasm-bindgen/guide/src/whirlwind-tour/basic-usage.md

 The first command here installs the wasm target so you can compile to it, and the latter will install the `wasm-bindgen` CLI tool we'll be using later.

+If you run into errors while installing the CLI tool, you may need to install a C++ build chain.
+On linux, run `sudo apt install build-essential`.
+On Windows, download and install [Visual Studio 2017](https://visualstudio.microsoft.com/downloads/); when asked in the installer, include the C++ workload.

 Next up let's make our project

 ```shell